Stuartlab-UCSC/cluster-db/README.md

 ### Install

-You will need to have installed:
-    Python3 with Virtualenv and Git installed on your machine.
+You will need to have Python3.7 and Git installed on your machine.

 First clone the repo somewhere on your disk.